CNA-Tech/PKS-Ninja/LabGuides/Lab9-NsxtPipelineInstall/readme.md

 ## Overview

 Concourse is an Open source CI/CD pipeline tool used to perform Day 1 and 2 Ops on the CNA platform.
-The NSX-T Pipeline was created to allow our customers a simple way to deploy NSX-T end to end in a click of a button and to create a repeatable deployment process.
+The NSX-T Pipeline was created to provide our customers a simple way to deploy NSX-T (end to end) in a few clicks, with a repeatable deployment process.

 In this lab you will setup Concourse and then run a pipeline to install NSX-T